peet86/Pyro-Image-Crop-Field-Type/README.md

 Example:
 Field crop width: 600,
 Field crop height: 400
-{{my_image.thumb.scale.50.image}} - produces a cropped and then 50% scaled image: 300x200
+{{my_image.thumb.scale.50.image}} - generate a cropped and then 50% scaled image: 300x200
 Scale function is handly when you want to use the same cropped area in smaller sizes..